Nothing beats the look of a pristine, clean, stainless steel sink in your freshly cleaned kitchen.

 Rub the vinegar and cream of tartar paste into the stain and allow it to sit for five minutes.
 When the stain is gone, rinse the sink with warm water and thoroughly dry the sink to prevent water spots.
 Repeat these steps until you have achieved your goal.

-How to Clean a Stainless Steel: Sink Cleaning FAQ
+How to Clean a Stainless Steel Sink Without Scratching It FAQ.

 How Do I Make My Stainless Steel Sink Shine?